Hot: How Profound Became a Category Leader in AEO: A Case StudyRead more →

 G2's own policy says free profiles retain access to "previously earned badges."
 That principle likely carries over.

-• Buyers don't actually know the difference.
-A "Best Ease of Use 2026" badge from Capterra looks just as credible as one from G2.
+• Buyers don't distinguish the source carefully.
+A "Best Ease of Use 2026" badge reads as credible regardless of which G2-owned platform awarded it.

 What This Acquisition Doesn't Change